sanity-io/sanitype/README.md

 - Importing external content into sanity in a way that guarantees that the shape of the imported content matches the shape of the schema
 - Improved content migration DX.

-Also make sure to take a look at the various tests that are colocated with the source code.
+Also make sure to take a look at the various tests that are co-located with the source code.

 ## Features